 Adult crayfish, ranging in size from 2.6-3.8 inches were estimated at 21,577 with a total biomass of 1,292 pounds, or 29 lbs./acre in 1992.
 Numbers of crayfish increased in 1993 to 25,906, but average size decreased (range 2.5-3.6 in.).
 A decrease in average size was reflected in a biomass reduction to 21 lbs./acre.
 Numbers of crayfish declined to less than 10 lbs./acre in both 1994 and 1995.
 In 1996 the crayfish population was reduced to 2.5 lbs./acre and in 1997 to 1.6 lbs./acre.
 Crayfish estimates were discontinued in 1998 due to low numbers.
-Numbers remain low, evidenced by the fact that not a single crayfish was found in any gill net in 1998.
+Numbers remain low, evidenced by the fact that few crayfish have been found in gill nets since 1998.

-Crayfish, when in large numbers, may have an effect on food availability for trout.
+Crayfish, in large numbers, may have an effect on food availability for trout.
 A study from Newcastle Reservoir in Utah by Hepworth and Duffield concluded that crayfish changed the reservoir ecosystem by altering the food web, thereby reducing energy transfer to rainbow trout.
 Momot (1978) described the ability of crayfish to dominate the benthic community and prey on amphipods, isopods, chironomids, cladocerans, ostracods, and odonate naiads.
 Crayfish have also been reported to eat gastropods (Dean, 1969).
 Crayfish are utilized, to some degree, as food by trout.
 However, only trout greater than 12 inches appear able to consume them on a regular basis.
-A 12-inch trout in Bear Paw Lake is a rarity, so utilization of crayfish by trout is negligible.
+A 12-inch trout in Bear Paw Lake was a rarity, so utilization of crayfish by trout was negligible.

-A proposal to introduce smallmouth bass for the purpose of inflicting significant predation on juvenile suckers was submitted in 1991.
+A proposal was submitted in 1991 to introduce smallmouth bass for the purpose of inflicting significant predation on juvenile suckers.
 Juvenile bass were expected to feed primarily on YOY suckers, while adult bass were expected to prey heavily on crayfish.
 Adult smallmouth bass were not expected to consume a significant number of the catchable-size trout stocked annually.
-Though the primary objective is to improve trout growth, smallmouth bass should make an outstanding addition to the fishery.
+Though the primary objective is to improve trout growth, smallmouth bass are expected to make an outstanding addition to the fishery.